isomerpages/enterprisesg-rice/_licences/Termination of Rice Licence.md

 4. Click on “Enterprise Singapore” and select “Rice License”

 5. Fill in the “License Number” and select “License Type”
-6.
+6. Submit the application

-6. Mail license back to EnterpriseSG
+6. Mail license back to EnterpriseSG (if applicable)